rotundasoftware/cartero-express-hook/README.md

 A Node.js / Express  Hook for the [Cartero asset manager](https://github.com/rotundasoftware/cartero), implemented as Express middleware.

-Please see the Cartero documentation for more information.

 ## Usage

 After configuring the Cartero Grunt Task, install the middleware when your application is initialized, passing it the absolute path of your project directory (i.e. the `projectDir` option from the gruntfile configuration).